joanpadolina/css-to-the-rescue-1920/README.md

 * Make two versions of the website which is **light and dark**
 * **No** squares or circles in the endproduct
 * And **selector only** selection on targets

+## Personal goal
+1. Get to know how the CSS selector works with **barely** use of classes.
+1. Animate SVG elements made in illustrator and create an interaction with this.
+1. Have fun and try thinking out of the box.
+1. Don't be afraid to fail.
+1. Make it as crazy as possible.
+1. Let the user explore.

+### Feedback // Vitaly

+For the first feedback from Vitaly we came to a conclusion that the way my creation is set there is so much room for craziness.
+My interaction was a lot less and needed some more love.
+I've done this by adding some hover on **invisible** corners where to lyrics would go bend to that corner.
+My initial thought was "I need Javascript to achieve this" but Vasillis was like "naah-aahh you don't" so the outcome was pretty fun without javscript.

+I've told on the first feedback that the lightness and darkness are still work-in-progress.

+### Feedback // Daan

+Daan was very excited with my work but like any other feedback there is always room for interaction.
+We both though that only hover won't do justice in this project.
+Also I've changed the cursor to a spider which didn't make sense in my project.
+I need something with this spider to active a 'something' in the website.
+I'm still exploring the magic of CSS and noticed I'm still at the 1% in what CSS actually can do.
+Nevertheless I'm still proud in what I've achieved and explored the few days with this course.
+Also Dark and Light is hella awesome in my opnion!